A strong logo can be the difference between a successful business and one that fails.

 According to their About page, their brand gears itself towards one goal.
 “We’ve aligned all our efforts around one simple promise: The best sleep of your life, guaranteed,” the page said.
 The midnight blue hue of the logo somehow reflects this commitment.
 The white background gives the logo a quiet, minimalist look.

+Next on the list is Layla.
 This brand’s logo is made dynamic and vigorous by its orange-red hue and its laid-back text.
 On the left side of the company’s name is an illustration that features two rectangular cuboids on top of each other.
 As unique as its logo is the brand’s product offering – their copper mattress that’s purportedly excellent for “back sleepers, side sleepers, and twisted into a pretzel sleepers.”

 Nolah’s symbol might be one of the most playful mattress logos out there.
 Veering away from traditionally serious and straightforward mattress signs, the brand went for a fun and dynamic look.
 Furthermore, the text logo is written in a longhand font ever so slightly curved.
 Plus, it has a quarter moon-shaped line below, resembling a smile.